FlyreelAI/sesemi/docs/source/tutorials/adding_new_method.rst

           drop_last: Whether to drop the last unevenly sized batch.
           timeout: The timeout to use get data batches from workers.
           worker_init_fn: An optional callable that is invoked for each worker on initialization.
+          repeat: The number of times to repeat the dataset on iteration.
+          prefetch_factor: The number of samples to prefetch per worker.
+          persistent_workers: Whether or not to persist workers after iterating through a dataset.

       References:
           * https://pytorch.org/docs/1.6.0/data.html?highlight=dataloader#torch.utils.data.DataLoader